MaxHe-Ho/prog_assignment_psypy/README.md

 - a bias that turns the computer into a frustrator, i.e. a device that always chooses the opposite of the user and thus guarantees that the user looses

-For all the biases, the strenght/ extend of the bias can be changed.
+For all the biases, the strenght/ extent of the bias can be changed.
 Additionally, all the biases except for the frustrator-bias can be freely combined.
 Though of course the effects of some biases (e.g. for both heads & tails) cancel each other out.

 The programme automatically prints the following information after each round:
   - The amount of wins of the user and computer